dehlirious/PocketProxy/README.md

 ## Prerequisites

 PocketProxy should be able to run on any web server with PHP 5.4.7 or later.
-PocketProxy requires PHP's `curl`, `mbstring` and `xml` extensions to be installed.
+PocketProxy requires PHP's `curl`, `mbstring` and `xml` extensions to be installed alongside `gd` for captcha usage.

 ## Installation and Use